 It is not just whales that have blubber.
 There are several other animals in the oceans that use the same mechanism to keep warm.

-These animals use blubber for the same purpose of keeping the body warm, protection of vital organs, buoyancy and energy production.
-Blubber is found in most marine mammals including whales, seals, polar bears, sea lions and walruses.
+These animals use blubber to keep the body warm, protecting vital organs, buoyancy, and energy production.
+Blubber is found in most marine mammals, including whales, seals, polar bears, sea lions, and walruses.

 Why is Blubber Important to Humans?

 Whale blubber has been in use by humans for many years now, and it is used in almost all aspects of life.

 For Native Americans, whale blubber is a popular food source for many people who live in the Arctic.
 Blubber is rich in a lot of vital nutrients and minerals.

 Blubber is rich in Omega 3 fatty acids and vitamin D. These are the two primary nutrients and vitamins that make it so popular.